Krzysiek-lab/Virr/README.md

 To run this application using docker you need to:
 1. docker pull ignatiuk/virr:baza
 2. docker pull ignatiuk/virr:apka
-3. docker run -p 5438:5432 --name vir -e POSTGRES_PASSWORD=krzysiek1 -td ignatiuk/virr:baza (where "krzysiek1" is a password    for an user in the postgres database)
+3. docker run -p 5438:5432 --name vir -e POSTGRES_PASSWORD=krzysiek1 -td ignatiuk/virr:baza (where "krzysiek1" is a password    for an user in the postgres database and "vir" is the name we give to a container)
 4. docker exec -it vir bash
 5. psql -U postgres
 6. CREATE DATABASE vir;  (steps 3-5 creating a database in ignatiuk/virr:baza container)